 Research Interests:Role of androgen receptor in the growth of prostate cancer Mechanism of prostate cancer recurrence during androgen deprivation therapy Racial differences in the androgen axis Active surveillance for low risk prostate cancer

 About James Mohler

-James Mohler, MD, joined Roswell Park in 2003 and is Associate Director and Senior Vice President for Translational Research, Chief, Inter-Institutional Academics, and Professor of Oncology, at Roswell Park Comprehensive Cancer Center, Professor of Urology at the University at Buffalo (UB) School of Medicine and Biomedical Sciences, and Adjunct Professor of Urology and Member of UNC-Lineberger Comprehensive Cancer Center at University of North Carolina.
+James Mohler, MD, joined Roswell Park in 2003 as Chair of Urology and Leader of the Prostate Program.
+He became the Associate Director and Senior Vice President for Translational Research.
+He is Chair Emeritus, Urology, and Chief, Inter-Institutional Academics, and Professor of Oncology, at Roswell Park Comprehensive Cancer Center, and Adjunct Professor of Urology and Member of UNC-Lineberger Comprehensive Cancer Center at University of North Carolina.

-Dr. Mohler earned his medical degree from the Medical College of Georgia and completed residency training in Surgery and Urology at the University of Kentucky Medical Center and a research fellowship in Urologic Oncology at The Johns Hopkins University School of Medicine.
+Dr. Mohler earned his medical degree from the Medical College of Georgia and completed residency training in Surgery and Urology at the University of Kentucky Medical Center and was an American Urological Association Scholar(fellow) in Urologic Oncology at Johns Hopkins University School of Medicine.

 Dr. Mohler is licensed by New York and North Carolina, a Diplomate of the National Board of Medical Examiners and the American Board of Urology, and a Fellow of the American College of Surgeons.